Cahmoraes/utils/readme.md

 ## isPrimitive(element)

-Used to check if a given data type, is a primitive or non-primitive data type.
+Used to check if a given data type is a primitive or non-primitive data type.

 <ul>
   <li>
     <b>element</b>:
-    Element to check if is primitive.
+    Element to check if it is primitive.
   </li>
 </ul>